Supporting Faculty & Student Inquiry Across the Field of Education

 Teacher turnover and attrition matters.
 Although modest turnover and attrition might positively impact schools if the departing teachers are ineffective, patterns of chronic turnover are instructionally, financially, and organizationally detrimental.
 This discontinuity destabilizes professional communities and negatively impacts student outcomes.
 Commonly, schools who experience patterns of chronic turnover and attrition employ a disproportionately large amount of novice teachers and lack the social capital created within collegial relationships.
 Curbing the turnover and attrition of educators begins by ensuring that systems are in place to support pre-service educators as they enter the profession.
 Increasing the number of educators who are serving in our economically disadvantaged and ethnically diverse communities requires an intentional and sustained approach to building high-retention and supportive pathways into teaching and strategies to support induction This project proposes to perform a needs assessment to better understand the experience of first year educators who serve in economically disadvantaged and ethnically diverse schools.

-Research initiatives are made possible thanks to generous funding from the Nevada Department of Education to support the Nevada Institute on Educator Preparation (NITEP), the Nevada Institute on Educator Preparation, Retention, & Research (NIEPRR), and the Nevada Educator Preparation Institute & Collective (NV-EPIC).
+Current research initiatives are made possible thanks to generous funding from the Nevada Department of Education to support the Nevada Institute on Educator Preparation (NITEP) as well as past project funding from the Nevada Institute on Educator Preparation, Retention, and Research (NIEPRR) and the Nevada Educator Preparation Institute & Collaborative (NV-EPIC).